Suspect in Charlie Kirk assassination expressed opposition to conservative activist's views

 Kirk co-founded the nonprofit political organization Turning Point USA, based in Arizona.
 He had had been speaking at a campus debate on the first stop of his “American Comeback Tour,” at the time of Wednesday’s shooting.

-He was taking questions from an audience memberabout gun violence. when suddenly a shot rang out.
-Kirk reached up with his right hand as blood gushes from the left side of his neck.
-Stunned spectators gasped and screamed before people started running away.
+He was taking questions from an audience member about gun violence when a shot rang out.
+Kirk reached up with his right hand as blood gushed from the left side of his neck.

-Trump, who was joined by Democrats in condemning the violence, said he would award Kirk the Presidential Medal of Freedom, the highest civilian honor in the U.S. Vice President JD Vance and his wife, Usha, visited with Kirk’s family Thursday in Salt Lake City.
-Vance posted a remembrance on X chronicling their friendship, dating back to initial messages in 2017, through Vance’s Senate run and the 2024 election.
+Trump, who was joined by Democrats in condemning the violence, said he would award Kirk the Presidential Medal of Freedom, the highest civilian honor in the U.S. Vice President JD Vance and his wife, Usha, visited with Kirk’s family Thursday in Salt Lake City and then escorted Kirk's casket to his home state of Arizona aboard Air Force Two.

 “He wanted to help young people, and he didn’t deserve this,” Trump said Friday.
 “He was really a good person.”